Clinical Supervisor Training

 Learning Objectives

-3. Compare theoretical frameworks and models of clinical supervision
+4. Compare major theoretical, non-theoretical, and research-informed models of clinical supervision

 • Building a Supervision Relationship with the Supervisee